WWF trademark dispute: WWF.com domain lapse

 On December 1, 2002, the WWF.com web domain name expired.
 WWE had allowed the domain name to lapse, as there was no legal obligation to transfer the asset to the Fund.
 The domain was quickly acquired by Frank Baach, who sold it to Gregory Ricks from Texas in 2003, who used the domain for his "Web Wrestling Forum".
 On November 17, 2006, it was announced that the Fund's attempt to obtain the domain name through ICANN's UDRP system, on the grounds that it was registered in bad faith, was unsuccessful, as Ricks was using the web domain for professional wrestling forum purposes and therefore did not pretend to be affiliated with the Fund.

 2012 agreement for archival footage

-Ahead of the launch for the WWE Network online streaming service, the WWE and the Fund formed a new agreement in 2012 which meant that the WWE would no longer have to censor WWF "scratch" logos and typefaces, or mute spoken "WWF" references in archival footage.
-However, this new agreement would override the 1994 agreement, meaning that WWE would no longer be allowed to use the original WWF "block" logo in new footage, or references to "World Wrestling Federation" in new footage.
-The first instances of the WWF "scratch" logo being uncensored in archival segments on WWE programming were those featured on the WWE Raw 1000 television special broadcast on July 23, 2012.
+Ahead of the launch of the WWE Network online streaming service, the Fund reached a new agreement with the WWE that would no longer require the promotion to censor WWF "scratch" logos, "WWF" typefaces, or spoken "WWF" references in legacy footage.
+However, this new agreement would override the 1994 agreement, meaning that WWE would no longer be allowed to reproduce the original WWF "block" logo or the phrase "World Wrestling Federation".
+The WWE Raw 1000 television special, broadcast on July 23, 2012, included the first television broadcasts of uncensored "WWF" legacy footage.